 This Is How I Cut Out Carbs From My Diet and Got Rid of Heartburn and Acid Reflux COMPLETELY

 Anyone who is plagued with acid reflux or GERD knows how massively miserable heartburn can be.
 Of course, most humans can be susceptible to heartburn.
 Yet when it’s chronic and frequent, it is a (pun intended) gut-wrenching pain that’s often hard to ignore.

 How It Began

 Many members of my Dad’s side of the family have been afflicted with the agony of persistent acid reflux.
 Many adolescent memories of Dad were of him popping fruit-flavored Rolaids like candy.

 Personally, I started getting heartburn at the age of 12 or 13.
-At first, I didn’t know what it was exactly!
+At first, I didn’t know what the burning sensation exactly was.
 I guzzled down glasses of Coca-Cola, thinking it might have been some weird, parched, burning thirst.
 Putting two and two together, I figured out what the culprit was in causing the upper abdominal sting and knew I had inherited my father’s acid reflux.
 Heartburn was sporadic at first, but by the time I graduated high school, my Mom was buying me rolls of cherry-flavored Rolaids every week because I’d get heartburn every day.

 My diet was horrible.
 It was the standard American junk food and fast food diet: the equivalent of five or six cans of Coke, Pepsi, or Mountain Dew every day, with loads of burgers, fries, burritos, pizza, Pop-Tarts, and hot wings in my meals.
 I gradually learned what triggered heartburn and took copious mental notes on them: foods like Italian and pizza, with rich, acidic tomato sauce, lots of cheese, and easy meat; oily, fried, and breaded foods such as mozzarella sticks and fried chicken; any alcoholic beverages like wine and beer (as mentioned among my reasons why I don’t drink alcoholic beverages); and any strong, acidic, citrus drinks like orange juice or lemonade.
 These items destroyed me.
-Unfortunately, except for cutting out the offending beverages, I unwisely continued eating poorly while upping my dosage of antacids to compensate.
+Unfortunately, except for cutting out the offending alcohol beverages, I unwisely continued eating poorly while upping my dosage of antacids to compensate.
 I had no desire to modify my diet.

 The Heartburn Got Worse